Mayank-508/Mayank-508/README.md

 - CI/CD pipelines & backend deployment

 📱 Also experienced in Flutter:
+- Focused on building smooth, high-quality Flutter UIs with attention to animations and user experience.
 - Building API-driven mobile scalable Apps during the 3 months internship where I gained hands-on experience worked on Production apps, present live on playstore.

 ## 🛠️ Projects I’ve worked on